Information You Need To Know About

 YOUR RENT PORTION TO LANDLORD:

-Rent is still due on the 1st of every month.
+Rent is still due on the 1st of every month or as per your lease.
 Although the CDC has issued a moratorium on evictions, you are still responsible for your portion of rent.
 With the available Tenant Declaration you may not be evicted for non-payment of rent at this time, however your rent amount is accumulating and you can be evicted for the past due amount once the moratorium has expired.

 UTILITY REIMBURSEMENT PAYMENTS TO RESIDENTS: